 If you are quarantined and you become ill, you can seek medical treatment from a healthcare provider.

 Quarantine can be voluntary, but in a public health emergency, officials have the authority to quarantine people who have been exposed to an infectious disease.

-To begin fall semester operations on the campuses, South Dakota State University will require face coverings in all public indoor spaces on campus (Level 3).
-This action will be reviewed 30 days after the start of the fall academic term.
+South Dakota State University requires face coverings in all public indoor spaces on campus (Level 3) until further notice.
 Exceptions to the policy can be found in the SDSU's COVID-19 Face Covering Protocol.

 - What are the face covering protocols?

 The board’s protocol, which applies to all students, staff, faculty and campus visitors, provides for four differentiated levels of response: Level 1, Level 2, Level 3 and Level 4.